-Thank you for your amazing show of support for our 1st Annual Walk Against Domestic Violence, #Letherlive Walk/Run of remembrance that there is Life After Abuse!
+Thank you for your amazing show of support for our Annual Walks Against Domestic Violence, #Letherlive Walk/Run of remembrance that there is Life After Abuse!
 We hope you all enjoyed yourselves connecting with each other and partaking in the activities on such a cold and windy day.

 Our fundraiser grows with each year and your participation is important.
 As a true grass roots woman lead organization, we count on you to support our cause and help us continue to bring education, awareness and preventative tools to our communities affected by domestic violence.
 With your help we will continue in our advocacy for domestic violence victims, survivors, and Thrivers.

 We want everyone to know that through cultivating conversations on what healthy relationships look, sound and feels like.
 We can move the needle forward in building healthy, solid relationships and EXPOSED The Podcast Foundation works towards implementing tools and resources into our programming that supports victims, survivors, and thrivers alike to lead positive, intentional and purposeful lives.
 We cannot imagine having such great success this year without all of you participating.

 We would like to extend our sincerest appreciation to our supporters, sponsors, local and national businesses, state, county, and township officials and of course, our dedicated volunteers.
 With all of you lending a helping hand, spreading the word about our cause, and working with each other and the community, our event was a huge success!
 Your presence and continued support are greatly appreciated.

 To our grand marshal, Ms. Anshu Mani, we thank you for sharing your story and sharing memories of Shannon’s beautiful life with us.
 You inspired us to see your Shannon in the continued work that we do.
 Your dedication to sharing Shannon’s life is meaningful and we cannot thank you enough for encouraging others to stay positive along their journey.

 Very sincerely yours,